xmengkinaxis/CPP/System Design Interview Checklist.md

 1. Discuss trade-offs with your interviewers
 2. Manage your time efficiently
 3. Start wide and end deep

+## Expectations:
+* Mid-level System Designers
+  * Be able to identify and address performance, scalability, and reliablility issues
+  * be well-versed in various architectural styles, design patterns, and their trade-off
+* Senior System Designer
+  * strong expertise on System Design
+  * tackle some of the most challenging design issues
+  * have the insight to address long-term issues that may affect a system over its lifetime
+  * speak toward bottlenecks and long-term scalability of the system
+  * feel confident enough to lead and mentor other designers in regard to system design principles, concepts, and best practices;
+* Principle/Lead System Designer
+  * extensive knowledge of System Design, its history, and industry trends;
+  * be recognized for designing and implementing complex and large-scale systems
+  * have a deep and thorough understanding of trade-offs, performance optimizations, and long-term scalability

 # 1. Ask clarifying and high-level design Questions to scope the problem well
 what an interviewer is expecting from us; the interviewer is evaluating your investigative abilities<br>